newrelic/integrations-pkg-test-action/README.md

   - default: empty
 * `postInstall`: Override the post-install test script.
 This is run line-by-line in different containers.
 A non-zero exit code causes the install check to fail.
   - default: See `entrypoint.sh`
 * `distros`: Space-separated list of distros to run the test on.
-Supported values are "ubuntu", "suse" and "centos"
-  - default: `centos suse ubuntu`
+See below for details.
 * `packageLocation`: Whether to test local packages (`local`) or packages from the upstream repo (`repo`).
 Useful for testing the staging repo.
   - *Note: Specifying both `packageLocation: repo` and `upgrade: true` is not possible and such combination will be silently ignored.*
   - default: `local`